RoboDomo/RoboDomo/README.md

 While in goodnight mode, I can turn on "overnight" mode, which turns on lights (dim/night lights style) from the MBR to the kitchen.
 Useful for when I get up in the middle of the night and want a glass of water.
 Goodnight program again turns it all off again.

+I have ceiling fan controls that have 4 states: off, low, medium, high.
+For some reason, I've not seen home automation software that renders a control for the UI that has 4 states.
+Usually they have on/off button/switch and a slider, as if the fan is a dimmer.

 These are just a few use cases.
 The system should allow whatever you can conceive and that there is technology to support.